hoangcuong2011/Good-Papers/One Model To Learn Them ALL.md

 whether this has any benefit.
 3. Mixture of Experts blocks with sparsely-gated mixture-of-experts layers (see this for an introduction https://github.com/hoangcuong2011/Good-Papers/blob/master/Outrageously%20Large%20Neural%20Networks:%20The%20Sparsely-Gated%20Mixture-of-Experts%20Layer.md)

-All those are the latest advancements in Deep Learning as of June 2017.
-It was quite surprising that the work does not include self-attention.
+Those are some among the latest advancements in Deep Learning as of June 2017.
+It was quite surprising to me that the work did not include self-attention.

-How to combine them together to have a framework that can work over all different tasks?
-I think the paper has three main important
+How to combine them together to have a framework that can work for all different tasks?
+The paper has three main important
 contributions:

 It presents a MultiModel framework that consists of 3 parts.
-The enconder that processes inputs, the mixer part that mixes the encodeded inputs with previous generating outputs, and a decoder that processes the inputs and the mixture to generate the output.
+The encoder that processes inputs, the mixer part that mixes the encodeded inputs with previous generating outputs, and a decoder that processes the inputs and the mixture to generate the output.

 More specifically, the encoder consists of 6 repeated conv blocks, but with a mixture-of-experts layer in the middle.
 The mixer consists of an attention block and 2 conv blocks.
 The decoder